lkndl/ab12phylo/README.md

 ## Getting Started

-As AB12PHYLO is primarily a command line tool, you might want to take a look at its interface by running `ab12phylo-cmd -h`.
+AB12PHYLO has both a graphical and a commandline interface: `ab12phylo` and `ab12phylo-cmd`.
+The graphical version has its own help, so the following tutorial is intended mainly for the commandline tool.
+Take a look at the options by running `ab12phylo-cmd -h`.

 #### Test run